ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day04/README.md

 ```

 #### Complexity
 Assuming there are $n$ passports and that each passport contains on average $m$ characters for its data lines.
-Splitting and tokeninzing each passport line is linear in cost relative to the line's length, and the validation for a single passport after parsing remains constant $\mathcal{O}(1)$ in cost.
+Splitting and tokenizing each passport line is linear in cost relative to the line's length, and the validation for a single passport after parsing remains constant $\mathcal{O}(1)$ in cost.
 Therefore, the total **time complexity** for Part 1 is $\mathcal{O}(n \times m)$.

 Since we store a vector containing all $n$ passports read from input, the total **space complexity** is $\mathcal{O}(n)$.

 ## Part 2
-In Part 2 we are told to continue ignoring the `cid` field, but are given rules regarding the values of each other field.
+In Part 2, we are told to continue ignoring the `cid` field, but are given rules regarding the values of each other field.

 Now, a **valid passport** must meet the following conditions: